MattPickard/Project_Portfolio/Agentic_Investing_Project/README.md

 *   Cloud Infrastructure utilizing **AWS**.
 The MCP server and simulation are containerized using Docker and hosted on an EC2 instance for accessibility.
 Simulation data is stored in an S3 bucket as a CSV file.
 *   A **Power BI Dashboard** that reads the CSV file, providing visual analytics and key performance indicators (KPIs) to evaluate agent performance.

-This setup would allow for rapid iteration over agent configurations and tools.
-The resulting simulation data, visualized in Power BI, offers valuable feedback for evaluating the effectiveness of agent instructions, tool design, and workflow.
+This setup allows for rapid iteration over agent configurations and tools.
+By visualizing simulation data in Power BI, a potential developer is provided critical feedback for evaluating the effectiveness of agent instructions, tool designs, and workflows.

 ## Stock Market Simulation
 <a name="stock-market-simulation"></a>